KausTarafdar/Arbitor/README.md

 | `endpoint`    | `string` | **Required**.
 Endpoint in your service.               |
 | `access_type` | `string` | **Required**. *private* or *public* endpoint          |
 > [Note!]
->> The /health route is required for the gateway to be able to remove the service from service registry when the service goes down. removing it or not providing it in the service may cause issues.
+>> The /health route is required for the gateway to be able to remove the service from service registry when the service goes down.
+Removing it or not providing it in the service may cause issues.

 In the service main file, create a `registrar` instance.
 Example code here uses the express framework to run server.
 ```js